Learn How to Naturally Dye Eggs

 1. Add eggs to a pot and fill with cold water until it’s an inch over the eggs.
 Bring water to a boil.
 Once the water is boiling, turn off the heat, remove the pot from the heat, and cover it.
 Let the eggs sit in the water for 10 minutes.
 Put the eggs in cold water, and let them sit until they’re cool to the touch.

 2. Drain the cool water and replace it with warm water.
-Use the castile soap to gently clean off the oil that prevents the natural dye from adhering to the eggshell.
+Use Castile soap to gently clean off the oil that prevents the natural dye from adhering to the eggshell.

 3. Pour the natural dyes into the bowls and add a tablespoon of vinegar for every cup of dye.
 Mix well.